opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 ## Get power state

-The power state is obtained from the Chassis resource.
+The power state of the chassis is obtained from the Chassis resource.

 	GET /redfish/v1/Chassis/Ch-1